saeedghsh/music/README.md

 # TODO

 ### Improve/Refactoring
-* [ ] a mapping function between ratio of string length to ratio of resulting frequencies -> it's inverse actually, half the string length and the frequency doubles (the inverse of `MusicIntervals`).
-    - [ ] draw Tar neck/frets wo/ annotating existing photos?
-    - [ ] A function that given the string length, will return the nut distance to each fret on the Tar/Setar neck.
 * [ ] fix all TODOs in the code. `pylint` is currently suppress so not to flag them, remove suppressions.
 * [ ] `drawing` module is not actually tested and only covered through entry point unit tests.
 Add unittest for that.
 * [ ] Negative (and zero) frequency doesn't have any physical meaning in the context of music.